jbdamask/wkid-smaaht/README.md

 As shown above, this command calls the Dall E 2 image generation API from OpenAI (hopefully, we'll update to Dall E 3 soon).

 ### :search
 This uses an AI Agent so search the web based on your input.
-TBH, it kind of sucks.
+TBH, it has potential but ain't great yet.
 Stick with Google or Bing for now.

 Eventually this may be upgraded to a research agent.